 We accept children as young as 7 – all children under 10 have to be supervised up in the trees by a competent adult – please note the adult(s) must be added to your booking and paid for.
 1 adult can supervise 2 children.

 Can I cancel my booking?

-Your booking can be cancelled up to 48hrs before for a full refund or reschedule.
+Your booking can be cancelled up to 48hrs before for a 95% refund (we need to cover our card provider costs) or reschedule.
 If you cancel or wish to reschedule the day before your booking a refund will only be issued if we can re-book the slot.
 No refund will be given for cancelling on the day of your booking although please ring and speak with us as we may offer a reschedule.

 There may be times when we are forced to close the site due to the weather or a safety concern – we will contact you by phone as soon as we can and offer a refund or reschedule.